mixu/pipe-iterators/readme.md

 The `condition` function is called with two arguments - `obj` (the element value) and `index` (the element index).
 If the condition returns `true`, the element is written to the associated stream and no further matches are performed.

 The last argument, `rest` is optional.
 It should be a writable stream (without a preceding condition function).
 Any elements not matching the other conditions will be written into it.

+Listeners for the `error` event on the stream returned from `match` will receive errors that are emitted in any of the streams in passed to the function.

 ```js
 pi.fromArray([